Shaggy (musician): 2020s

 In January 2020, Shaggy told the Daily Star in an interview that some of Rihanna's representatives had reached out to him to collaborate on a song for her ninth album.
 However, he turned down the opportunity because he was asked to audition, saying that he would "leave that to the younger guys".
 Shaggy later stated in another interview that he meant no offence by his remarks.
 Despite passing on the project, he seemed optimistic about how it would turn out, saying: "From what I hear, it should be good."

 In April 2020, Shaggy celebrated the 20th anniversary of his 2000 album Hot Shot by announcing an updated version of the album, called Hot Shot 2020.
 "It Wasn't Me" returned as the first single on the updated album with Rayvon.
 His original collaborator on the song, Rikrok, does not appear on the new version.

 Shaggy, Spice and Sean Paul collaborated on "Go Down Deh", which became a dancehall hit during the summer of 2021.
 The three went on a tour of American and British television performances in June and July of that year, appearing on shows such as Good Morning America, Jimmy Kimmel Live, The Wendy Williams Show and Good Morning Britain.

 In 2022, Shaggy competed in season seven of The Masked Singer as "Space Bunny" of Team Cuddly.
 He was eliminated alongside En Vogue as the "Queen Cobras" of Team Bad.

 On May 28, 2022, Shaggy was conferred with an Honorary Doctor of Fine Arts degree from Brown University.

 In 2024, Shaggy's 2001 hit "Angel," featuring Rayvon, was certified Platinum by the British Phonographic Industry (BPI) for achieving over 600,000 sales and streams in the United Kingdom, as tracked by the Official Charts Company.

+From 2025 to 2026, he took on the role of the Ferryman in a new production of Sting's musical The Last Ship, which toured to New York, Paris, Amsterdam and Brisbane.

+In May 2026, Shaggy released his studio album Lottery via VP Music Group and Ranch Entertainment.
+The 13-track project marked his first album of original, non-holiday material in several years and features collaborations with artists including Jeremih, Robin Thicke, Dexta Daps, Sting, and Anthony Hamilton.

+In June 2026, Shaggy was included on the Official FIFA World Cup 2026 Album with the song “Love Always Wins”, a collaboration with Cimafunk and Zema.
+The track formed part of the official music rollout for the 2026 FIFA World Cup.